 One more cross-post.
 I realized after looking at this picture for a while that if I wanted to be “conceptual”, I could have made it in a studio using creased tin foil paper or the like.
 But it’s actually a river as seen when looking straight down.
 This is one instance where the camera could see something I could not.
 I was standing on a bridge and pointing the camera over the edge and straight down, an angle of view I could never get without leaning over so far that I’d fall over the railing.
 And presented as a flat surface, you can’t really tell if you’re looking at something straight on, or top down.
 I think this one will look better in print than on the screen.
 It’s really amazing how something that looks mediocre on a backlit LCD can actually look fantastic when printed on quality paper.
 Especially black and white: the blacks get deeper, and the subtle gradations look better.
 I love the fact that I can see so much photography I’d never get to see otherwise because of the internet; but at the same time, I’m sure I pass over a lot of photographs that look boring in jpeg, but actually look fantastic as a printed, tangible object.
 I want to go to more shows; see more books; print more.
+I even want to play games that have great design and art in them.
+I never thought about casino slots before, but after I saw the great work that was put into their design and very addictive gameplay, now I play them often.
+For my readers that want to see themselves what I am talking about, visit this site to get free casino bonus so you can play them without depositing money.
 Here’s to 2015.

 When I was in Amsterdam, I just ran off spontaneously and had no real plan, so I didn’t really get to see all the the city had to offer in terms of museums (there’s a ton) and art.
 The one museum I visited was Foam, which is also a magazine and a blog that showcases new and exciting talent.
 It was one of the last days they were showing Larry Clark’s Tulsa and Teenage Lust.
 Raw, visceral images of kids doing drugs, having sex, and playing with guns, pretty much.
 I hadn’t seen the photographs before (shame on me!) and seeing them in print, on a wall, in suitably modest sizes—thank god they weren’t blown up to 40 x 60 inches, but remained as intimate as their content, small enough that only one person could really look at a photograph at a time—and it made me want to shoot more black and white.
 There was a woman leading a group around in a sort of Socratic dialogue about the pictures, but she seemed to have all the answers and was baiting the audience to think the same things as herself, so I found it much better to walk around on my own.
 I had a similar experience seeing a Nan Goldin retrospective almost four years ago in Berlin—similarly raw, confessional images but in color, pictures everyone with an interest in art photography know.
 But seeing them on a wall made them both bigger and smaller.
 Jpegs hide the grain and grit of the pictures, hide the blur of pictures shot in a hurry and slightly out of focus, but they also fail to reproduce the colors and shades and the materiality of print.